alikoraykoc/mitogenome-assembly-pipeline/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Developed for phylogenetic research in Orthoptera
-- Tested with *Tetrix* species mitogenomes
-- Built with standard bioinformatics tools (Bowtie2, SAMtools, BCFtools)

 ## 📞 Support